-As a GIS user, you can manage the tools of ocean exploration in much the same way that a conductor leads an orchestra.
+As a GIS user, you can manage the tools of ocean exploration similiar to how a conductor leads an orchestra.
 A conductor manages the unique sounds produced by a number of different musical instruments so that they blend together into a rich, multilayered symphony.
-Likewise, a GIS user manages unique spatial information produced by a wide variety of ocean-sensing instruments, such as satellites, buoys, sonar, submersibles, traps, trawls, underwater cameras, and other devices, until they be combine to form a multilayered reconstruction of geographic reality.
+Likewise, a GIS user manages unique spatial information produced by a wide variety of ocean-sensing instruments, such as satellites, buoys, sonar, submersibles, traps, trawls, underwater cameras, and other devices, until they combine to form a multilayered reconstruction of geographic reality.